Teaching History at Over Hall Community School

 - Non-European society contrasting to British history.

-Please refer to the history progression of skills for a breakdown of knowledge and skills for year groups.
+Please refer to the history progression of skills document, below, for a breakdown of knowledge and skills for year groups.

 Through our teaching and learning of history, pupils have a positive view of the subject and are able to enthusiastically communicate their knowledge of historically significant people, places and events.
 Pupils will feel like historians as they complete successful and progressively more sophisticated historical enquiries through application of their historical skills. enquiries *Please see class or key stage pages for learning intentions for each year group.

-The Over Hall Community School History Policy can be found under the Policies tab on the school website.
+The Over Hall Community School History Policy can be found below and under the Policies tab on the school website.